mehdikhouja/GettingCleaningDataProject/README.md

     c.
 Changing variable names by adding avr_ to all variables

 8. Writing the tidy data to a text file using ```{write.table}```

+## Tidy Data
+In tidy data:

+1. Each variable forms a column.
+2. Each observation forms a row.
+3. Each type of observational unit forms a table.

+When joining the test and trainig sets, the result is not tidy because rules 1 and 2 are not statisfied.
+There are duplicate varible names and observation of the same subject and activity are not unique.
+By selecting only the mean and std measurements te first issue is resolved.
+An observation column were added to resolve the second issue.

+Regarding the final dataset with the mean values, it is tidy.
+Each varible forms a column.
+Each oservation froms a row: the row key is a pair (persongId, activityName). the third rule is statisfied.